 Simple best-effort traffic has been shown to work in the Internet for the past 20 years, however imperfectly.
+Simple best-effort traffic has supported everything from simple file and e-mail transfer and web traffic to video and audio streaming and voice communications.

 As discussed below, simple best-effort traffic is not optimal.
-However, experience in the Internet has shown that there is value in having a mechanism that generally allows all users to get a portion of the resources, while still preventing congestion collapse.
+However, experience in the Internet has shown that there has been significant value in the mechanism of simple best-effort traffic, generally allowing all users to get a portion of the resources while still preventing congestion collapse.